Paraprax/pjamazon/README.md

 # pjamazon
-CLI online storefront app using a MySQL database
+node CLI online storefront app using a MySQL database